PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

   - Save these two files and eject the SD card from your computer.
   - Insert the microSD card into your Raspberry Pi (see picture above for reference).
   - Provide power to the Raspberry Pi (MicroUSB for the 3 Series, USB-C for the 4 series).
-  - Open terminal on Mac or Command Prompt on Windows.
+  - Open Terminal on Mac or Command Prompt on Windows.
 Run the command &quot;ping raspberrypi.local&quot;.
   - You should see the IP address of the Raspberry Pi appear.
 Provided this is the only Raspberry Pi on your network, this is the one you want to connect to.

 <p align="center">